leson1106/FootballApp/README.md

 ## Architecture
-MVVM & Combine, seperate structure into several layers which is easy to maintain and do test
+MVVM & Combine, separate structure into several layers which is easy to maintain and do test

 - **View**: UI part, receive user's interaction and pass it to ViewModel
 - **ViewModel**: Center of the entire architecture, navigate actions from View then execute on UseCase / Navigator, also has data binding mechanism with View